Scripture Reading: I Kings 1 - 4 …

 "God gave Solomon wisdom and very great insight. … Men of all nations came to listen to Solomon's wisdom, sent by all the kings of the world, who had heard of his wisdom" (4:29, 34).
 Such was Solomon's reign, and we will read more about some of the details as we go on.
 A man of wisdom, a man of peace, a man who built the Lord's temple … in all these ways a "type" of Christ, pointing ahead to the ONE who would rule on David's throne who would be different than Solomon in one very crucial way: He would BE the Son of God!

 One greater than David, greater than Solomon, greater than any king or any ruler, has already been anointed by God to rule over the nations.
 His Name is JESUS and He is the Christ, the Messiah, the Anointed One!
-Solomon's kingdom points to a future kingdom … a not-so-distant kingdom, where Jesus will reign from Jerusalem over all the earth.
-At one time I believed that the idea of a "Millennium," a 1,000-year reign of Jesus Christ over all the earth, was symbolic of Christ's present reign in heaven.
-But the more I read through the prophets, as well as the Gospels and the New Testament letters, including Revelation, it became obvious that there will be a literal "Millennium" and that Jesus, descended from the line of David and Solomon (See Matthew 1:6-7), will be seated on David's throne, just as the angel announced prior to His birth: "He will be great and will be called the Son of the Most High.
+Solomon's kingdom points to a future kingdom, where Jesus will reign from Jerusalem over all the earth.
+During the Millennium Jesus, descended from the line of David and Solomon (See Matthew 1:6-7), will be seated on David's throne, just as the angel announced prior to His birth: "He will be great and will be called the Son of the Most High.
 The Lord God will give Him the throne of His father David, and He will reign over the house of Jacob forever; HIS kingdom will never end" (Luke 1:32-33).

 We who believe WERE enemies of God, along with the rest of mankind, but we have been saved from God's coming wrath by grace through faith in Jesus (Ephesians 2:8-9).
 Paul writes to the Corinthians, "The end will come, when He (Jesus) hands over the kingdom to God the Father after He has destroyed all dominion, authority and power.
 For He must reign until He has put all His enemies under His feet" (I Corinthians 15:24-25).
 Read Zechariah 14 and ask yourself: "When has that ever happened?"
 It hasn't!
 But it WILL!!
 "The LORD will be king over the whole earth.
 On that day there will be one LORD, and HIS Name the only Name!"
 (Zechariah 14:9).